Twitter-Clone/twitter-clone-documentation/milestone-4/Test.md

 ## Twitter-Clone - Continuous integration

 ### Build and test with every push
-* For milestone 4, the team faced an issue reguarding getting the api connected to the frontend.
+* For milestone 4, we were able to test that our views were working.
-* The team was more focussed on going through our api repository and trying to figure out what connections were broken.
-* However, with the api not working correctly, the team was able to finish up on the views.py.
+* Views would include user_list, user_detail, and tweet_list
 * views.py can be found at: https://github.com/Twitter-Clone/twitter-clone-api/blob/master/tcapi/views.py
+* We implemented tests that cover the different views
+* One major issue that we faced was getting all of our settings configured.
+We had issues with the API not working correctly, so manual testing was definately used here.

 ### Implement Test Coverage
 * Since the team was attempting to correct the issues that were going on with the api, no test coverage was implemented during this time.